codesterkemp/image-regression/README.md

 to demo tool run the img_regression_eng.rb

-the png files starting with \_combined\_ should a combined image consisting of pngs of the webpages you are comparing stitched together with the resulting comparison on the far right.
+the png files starting with \_combined\_ should be a combined image consisting of pngs of the webpages you are comparing stitched together with the resulting comparison on the far right.
 All black indicates the pages are identical, while the light areas highglight the differences.